 As a defendant, the duty to preserve ESI arises when litigation is reasonably foreseeable, and ESI, especially that which is potentially relevant, must be preserved.

-If you'd like to discuss ideas addressed here, let me know.
+If you'd like to discuss ideas addressed here, let us know.
 We can help.